 Creating a new virtual machine on ESXi 7 by using VMware vSphere Client 7 is finished.

-This blog post has covered a creation process of a new VM in VMware vSphere 7.
 Creating a new virtual machine in VMware vSphere Client 7 provided by vSphere 7 is similar to creating a new VM in the previous vSphere versions such as vSphere 6.7 and vSphere 6.5.
-Using vSphere Client is not the only option to create a new VM.
 You can also create a new VM on an ESXi host by using VMware Workstation after connecting to vCenter Server or ESXi host.
 Another method is to use VMware Host Client by connecting to an ESXi host in a web browser (it must be allowed by vCenter if the ESXi host is managed by vCenter).
 VMware PowerCLI can be used to create new VMs on ESXi hosts if you want to create a high number of VMs and automate this process.